-Kubernetes is an open source container orchestrator that automates deployment, scaling, and management of operations.
-A Kuberenetes cluster can be created through Azure Portal or through Azure Cloud Shell.
+Kubernetes is an open-source container orchestrator that automates deployment, scaling, and management of operations.
+A Kubernetes cluster can be created through Azure Portal or Azure Cloud Shell.

 Using Azure Portal

-When using Azure Portal, following steps will let you create a Kubernetes cluster in Azure.
+When using Azure Portal, the following steps will let you create a Kubernetes cluster in Azure.